All too often, restaurants miss opportunities to get their business in front of hungry diners.

 You can read more about Google My Business for restaurants here.

 This also paves the way to launching targeted local online ads like Google Adwords.
-Which brings us to the fourth common marketing mistake…
+Which brings us to our fourth tip…

 For marketing to make an impact on the success of your business, you’re going to have to allocate funds to support it.

 The National Restaurant Association has reported that restaurants typically spend about 3% of monthly revenue on marketing programs.
 General recommendations typically range from 2 - 10%.
 Where you spend marketing budget will vary by business type, but many experts are encouraging restaurateurs to focus on digital and mobile marketing - specifically search engine optimization (SEO), Google My Business, and social media.

 5. Measure your marketing investment